AxonIQ/reference-guide/extensions/kafka.md

 Note that Kafka is a perfectly fine event distribution mechanism, but it is not a good fit for an event store.
 Along those lines this extension **only** provides the means to distributed Axon's events through Kafka.
 Due to this the extension cannot be used to event source aggregates, as this requires an event store implementation.
-Therefor we recommend using a built-for-purpose event store like [Axon Server](../introduction/axon-server.md), or alternatively an RDBMS based \(the JPA or JDBC implementations for example\).
+Therefore we recommend using a built-for-purpose event store like [Axon Server](../introduction/axon-server.md), or alternatively an RDBMS based \(the JPA or JDBC implementations for example\).

 {% endhint %}